 II.
-Penalty for Academic Integrity Violations
+Penalty for Violations of Academic Integrity (AI)

-All instances of violations of the AIP are subject to sanctions, including dismissal for cheating, other academically related egregious acts of deceptions and/or reckless disregard for the principle of academic integrity.
+All instances of violations of the AIP are subject to sanctions, including dismissal for cheating, other academically related egregious acts of deceptions and/ or reckless disregard for the principle of AI.
 Under special circumstances and/or based on lesser degree of severity of the AIP violations, lower sanctions may be imposed.